+Note. (a) Reaching trajectories in valid trials, averaged across participants.
+Shaded areas are the CI. (b-f) Results of the different measures taken in the experiments.
+Dots represent single-participant averages across valid trials, while the red/blue horizontal lines depict the grand average.
+Black error bars symbolize the SE (used here instead of CI since some of the variables did not distribute normally).
+Full/dashed grey lines represent a numerical incline/decline (respectively) between the congruent and incongruent conditions and asterisks indicate a significant difference. (h-k) Reaching trajectories of valid trials from two examples participants.
+Thin lines signify single trials while thick lines are the averages.
+Measures in the figure were not normalized within participant.

+Exploratory congruency effect

 Although the average time-dependent trajectories deviated towards the incorrect answer in incongruent trials, the permutation-based cluster analysis determined that this bias was not statistically significant.
 The implied endpoint did reveal a significant congruency effect between 150-340 ms after movement onset (Figure 4), where congruent trials were more laterally oriented than incongruent trials (p = 0.001, Cohen's d = 0.71).

-Figure 3

-Reaching Trajectories from Two Example Participants